-Utah’s 1st medical marijuana dispensary set to open
+Conservative Utah’s 1st medical marijuana dispensary opens

 To get cards, people must first receive a recommendation from one of 60 approved health professionals, said Rich Oborn, director of the state’s Center for Medical Cannabis.
 The group includes doctors, nurse practitioners and physician assistants who received training to approve patient cards

-The first dispensary set to open is Dragonfly Wellness in Salt Lake City.
+The first dispensary, Dragonfly Wellness, opened in an old bank building in Salt Lake City, using the original bank vaults and structure, the Deseret News reported.

+“We’ve got a number of different community advocates that have been fighting for patient rights and fighting for our community so that way people have a safer alternative to medicine,” said Narith Panh, the company’s chief strategy officer.
+“This is for them today, too.”.

 A second dispensary is expected to open in March and seven more by June.
 The final five dispensaries, which will be called pharmacies, will open after July, Oborn said.

 Patients with qualifying conditions have been able to use marijuana with a doctor’s letter since December 2018, but they had to go to other states to get it.
 Those letters are valid through the end of 2020, but they don’t allow patients to buy medical marijuana products in Utah.